 Holland America was our first cruise, something we had always wanted to do.
-It is the perfect way to experience the west coast, seeing the beauty of our province, visiting Alaska, and enjoying the wildlife that call it home along the way.
-I will tell you we did make a few mistakes along the way, but got the hang of things a couple of days in.
+It is the perfect way to experience the west coast, see the beauty of our province, visit Alaska, and enjoy the wildlife that call it home.
+I will tell you we did make a few mistakes along the way but got the hang of things a couple of days in.
 By the time you get to the end of this post, I hope you have a great overview of what it is like cruising with kids from Vancouver and what to expect on the Holland America Koningsdam vessel.

-At YXZ long and with a capacity of YXZ it is an ideal size ship for families to enjoy.
+At 975 long and with a capacity of 2650 the Konigsdam is an ideal size ship for families to enjoy.

-Our 7 day voyage began from Canada Place (which is a great place to take in Fly Over Canada before you board the vessel!)
+Our 7-day voyage with Holland America began from Canada Place (which is a great place to take in Fly Over Canada before you board the vessel!)
 Since we live close by, we chose to drive and park at the cruise ship terminal in Vancouver.
 It was an easy process, but you should consider booking your parking in advance so they have a spot reserved for you.
-They were able to accommodate us in the day lot, but gave us the weekly rate (since we did not reserve in advance.)
+They were able to accommodate us in the day lot but gave us the weekly rate (since we did not reserve in advance.)

 We boarded the ship, I met up with my friend Kim from Stuffed Suitcase, and we watched the ship pull away from Vancouver, our voyage to Alaska had begun!

 I should back up a bit and tell you about the boarding process.
 Checking in online on the mobile app was very cumbersome and difficult to get all of the information complete.
 For our specific sailing, there were lots of documents needed (health and covid docs as well as negative covid tests).
 I think typically the only thing needed would be a copy of your passport and a headshot.